OctarineOctarine Docs

 SettingsPreferences, editor config, themes, and account

+The menu header shows the current workspace name and a slider icon that opens the Customize screen.
 Tap outside the menu or select an item to close it.
-When a More menu page is active, the ··· icon in the nav bar changes to show the icon of the current page.
+When a More-menu page is active, the ··· icon in the nav bar changes to show the icon of the current page.

 Gestures

-• Swipe back — swipe from the left edge to go back from the editor or any detail screen.
+• Swipe back — swipe from the left edge to go back from the editor, the Notes folder view, or any detail screen.

 • Pull down — pull down from the top of any screen to open the Command Bar (covered in the next section).